 Diane Sare grew up in a Quaker household in Maine.
 On her father’s side she traces her roots back to the Mayflower, and on her mother’s side to Swedish, French and Scottish immigrants who settled in northern Maine.
 Her parents returned to Maine in 1973 where her father, a doctor, served as clinical director of one of the state’s mental health institutions, and her mother worked as a biochemist and geneticist, and ran a Classical music festival.
-The family was very active in the local Quaker Meeting, and Diane also sang in the Congregational Church choir.
+The family was very active in the local Friends Meeting, and Diane also sang in the Congregational Church choir.

 After spending a year in Sweden as an exchange student, Diane enrolled at Hamilton College, in Clinton, New York, transferring after a year to New England Conservatory (NEC) to pursue a career in music.While at NEC she met organizers for Lyndon LaRouche’s 1988 Presidential Campaign, including her future husband Christopher Sare, a New Jersey native who was organizing in New Hampshire.
 The ideas of Lyndon LaRouche, particularly his passion to end economic injustice, and also his strong emphasis on scientific progress and Classical art resonated strongly, and Diane decided to dedicate herself to political organizing for LaRouche’s programs and presidential campaigns.
 She also decided to marry Christopher, and they have remained happily married for 35 years and counting.